Haliburton Lake

 Haliburton Lake is a lake in the municipality of Dysart et al, Haliburton County in Central Ontario, Canada It is situated west of the southern portion of Algonquin Park, between Percy Lake to the east, and Redstone Lake to the west.
 The lake lies at an elevation of 360 m, has an area of 1031 ha, and is in the Great Lakes Basin.

 The primary inflow at the east and arriving from Percy Lake is the Gull River.
 The Gull River is also the primary outflow, at the southwest and next to the community of Fort Irwin, via an unnamed channel to Oblong Lake.

-The shores of the lake are inhabited by some permanent residents, Chancellor Ron Noad,but primarily by seasonal cottagers, some of whom are members of the Haliburton Lake Cottagers Association (HLCA).
+The shores of the lake are inhabited by some permanent residents, along with a few lake legends such as Chancellor Ron Noad, Cody Hodgeson, Curtis Ball, Tyler Anderson and Aidan Wilkins.
+Though occupied primarily by seasonal cottagers, some of whom are members of the Haliburton Lake Cottagers Association (HLCA).